muhammad-sy1/E-commerce-Website/README.md

 Open any .php page you want to view.

-Click "Surf Project" (from PHP Server) to launch the page in your browser.
+Click "serve Project" icon (from PHP Server) to launch the page in your browser.

 📌 Notes